 1. How does this work?

 It's easy!
 First, review our Current Opportunities.
 Then become a member.
 We charge a fee so that we can pay our staff a minimal fee to do a portfolio review with you (valued at $300).
 Candidates are reviewed with these criteria in mind.
 Candidates who are shortlisted may be contacted for an interview.
 Maximum one photographer and one videographer are selected per project.
 All members will be contacted when a selection has been made.

 2. What happens if I'm selected?

-If you are selected, a member of our team will notify you of your acceptance by phone or email and you will be given further instructions from there.
-Volunteers will arrange departure dates with the coordinator and will also receive instructions to set-up a fundraising page so that campaigns can start right away.
+If you are selected, a member of our team will notify you by email and you will be given further instructions from there.
+You will be onboarded to the program after which you will be introduced to your dedicated Program Coordinator, who will give you a fundraising page and a welcome package.

 3. What happens if I'm not selected?

 Have you had your portfolio reviewed yet?
 Members are entitled to an annual review, so don't be shy!
 There may be ways of improving your portfolio and experience so we can get you to the top of the list.
 Keep in mind that we are trying to match hundreds of members with a limited number of annual projects.
 We completed over 50 unique projects this year and plan to do even more next year!